AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_amp.md

 **Description:**

 This function de-embeds Power Amplifier (PA) measurements by removing the effects of passive and active devices.
 It generates calibration factors for both the input and output of the PA, which are applied to the measured RF power values in order to obtain the corrected PA input and output RF power.
 The calibration factors are computed based on the selected calibration mode and available data on the app.
+An array of test frequencies can be passed and the calibration factors will be given for each value.
 The function supports the following calibration modes:

 - **None**: No calibration is applied, and both input and output calibration factors are set to 0.
 - **Fixed Attenuation**: The function directly applies the attenuation values set in the application for both input and output.